 If you or someone you know has struggled with substance abuse, alcohol addiction, or drug addiction, it’s essential to be aware of the types of detox available.
-Long Island outpatient detox is a leading option that is less of an interruption to people’s daily lives.
+New York Tri-State outpatient detox is a leading option that is less of an interruption to people’s daily lives.

 A detox treatment plan is recommended for those at high risk for acute withdrawal symptoms.
 However, outpatient detox is helpful for anyone who needs to stop taking a substance they have become dependent on.

 What is Acute Withdrawal?

 Acute withdrawal is the body’s reaction to stopping addictive drugs.
 While using, your body adjusts to having the drugs in your system.
 Addictive drugs change how your body works and require those drugs to work correctly.
 When you stop using, your body struggles to keep working until it can undo the changes and normally work again.
 Acute withdrawal occurs in the first hours, days, and weeks after stopping drug use.